-From a data summary in 2020 by Content Shifu, 93.7% of marketers find Inbound Marketing a practical approach in the digital era, although it might take more than a year to see a glimpse of success.
+From a summary by invesp and Hubspot, 41% of marketers globally confirm inbound marketing produces measurable ROI, and 93.7% of marketers find inbound Marketing a practical approach in the digital era, although it might take more than a year to see a glimpse of success.
 Apparently, a factor for success in inbound marketing is not big spending, but the time you spend to do it right.
 Still, too little budget could make it harder to reach the goal.

 This shows the importance of starting off right with inbound marketing to eventually reap the fruit in the long run.
 It does not require a large investment to get some return.
 The devil is in the detail for inbound marketing, and today we will guide you to the basics of inbound marketing.